 - Air France is introducing a new first class product within the next year, which I of course hope to experience

-- Scoring transatlantic first class awards continues to get more difficult — American is eliminating first class, British Airways has reduced the size of first class cabins and has high surcharges, and I worry that Lufthansa will eliminate partner first class awards when the new first class is introduced
+- Scoring transatlantic first class awards continues to get more difficult — American is eliminating first class, British Airways has reduced the size of first class cabins and has high surcharges, and I can’t imagine Lufthansa will have many partner with the introduction of the new first class

 In theory, this isn’t necessarily a one-time match, as this is an ongoing perk, though it could be pulled in the future.
 Being able to earn Flying Blue Gold status so easily is awesome, as it gives you a pathway to SkyTeam Elite Plus status, and to being able to select the best seats on Air France and KLM.